Release of Personal Guarantee: Request Letters & Forms

 How Release of Personal Guarantee Form Works?

-The release of a personal guarantee form takes away your legal obligation to anything you would typically be bound to.
-For instance, if you cosign on your cousin’s student loans or mortgage, but you no longer wish to be responsible if they suddenly can’t pay, this may be the right move for you.
 This release must be approved by whoever provided the loan or whoever the third party is leasing an item from.
 While this is most commonly signed after a loan has been fully paid, if someone sells the asset or has another party take over the asset, you can sign one of these to remove your obligation to the loan or lease.

 Why Should You Obtain a Release?

 It is important to have a release of a personal guarantee form as you can be held financially responsible for any future debt that might be incurred under the account if you do not.
-A release of personal guarantee form states that you have fully ended all obligation to the account which you were originally tied to as collateral.
+A release of the form states that you have fully ended all obligations to the account which you were originally tied to as collateral.
 If someone were to try and come after you for unpaid debts on a loan or lease, you have proof that you have ended the terms of the original agreement.
 In the case of a company, if you own a company, you cannot be held liable for any debts incurred after the date of the form.

 Situations Where Personal Guarantees are Required